changah-song/fluent-fable/frontend/README.md

     - show origin and POS and don't show repeats..
     - visualization would be fun: google: 'matplotlib data network graph'

-- some korean words don't have an english translation in dictionary 🟥
-    - in that case, use translator... hmm

 - loading indication when translating and dictionary... 🟨
     - when a word is clicked, immeidately show loading (with gif?)
     - cache stuff for less api calls and smoother feel

 - user login 🟥

 - flashcard section ... 🟥

 ## Done